9 pros and cons of dual citizenship in 2024

 How to get dual or second citizenship

 Each country defines its rules for granting citizenship to foreign nationals.
-Usually, all the ways can be divided into three categories: by descent, naturalisation and investment.
+Usually, all the ways can be divided into three categories: descent, naturalisation, and investment.

 Investment.
 Many countries offer foreign nationals citizenship-by-investment programs.
-Applicants are required to invest in the country’s economy — for example, make a contribution to a governmental fund, purchase real estate or fund a business.
+Applicants must invest in the country’s economy — for example, contribute to a governmental fund, purchase real estate or fund a business.
 After that, investors are granted citizenship.

-Usually, the process takes around 6—8 months.
-The investor can add to the application their family members and provide them with passports, too.
+The process usually takes 6—8 months.
+The investor can add family members to the application and provide them with passports, too.

 The investor does not have to prove their ties with the country or learn the national language to be granted citizenship.
 The main requirements for investors usually include being over 18 years old and providing proof that their income is legal.